Jermaine0Forbes/PHP-Reference/readme.md

 ## Array Functions
 - [explode][explode]

 ## Classes
 - [how to autoload classes]
 - [how to use traits]
+- [how to call non-static method from a static method of the same class][call-static]

 ## Date Functions
 - [date][date]